 CSUN upholds tradition since 2011 by placing teams in the ‘top three' of the Small Business Institute’s® Project of the year Competition.
 Both graduate and undergraduate teams earned first-place prizes for work conducted during the 2014 school year with Professor Joy Griffin and Dr. Ali Behnezhad.
 See the press release below for additional information on CSUN’s recent achievements.

-University of Fredericton Students Earn Third-Place Finish in SBI® POY Competition
+University of Fredericton Graduate Students Earn 2nd-Place Finish in SBI® POY Competition

 Dr. Blake Escudier (left) accepts the award from Patrick Walker (right)